Amplitudes/amplitudes/_pages/workguidelines.md

 ----

 Members should file summaries  *weekly*, and generally by the same time each week.
-Let JJ know when to expect them (e.g. by Friday 5pm; or by Monday noon; or...)
+Let JJ know when to expect them.  e.g.
+  > JJ, expect my reports by Monday 4:30 pm. -XXX

 If you are taking time off, then note that in advance and don't submit weekly reports during that period.